Install and Configure b+s Partner Messaging for Webex Connect

 Record Pageas type, provide aLabeland selectMessaging Sessionas object, the click onClone Salesforce Default Pagetab. - In the Page Editor, remove the

-Conversationcomponent from theConversationtab and replace it with theEnhanced Conversationcomponent available from the components list. - To prevent showing to agents the customer’s previous messaging sessions in the Conversation component, check the
+Conversationcomponent from theConversationtab and replace it with theEnhanced Conversationcomponent available from the components list. - To prevent showing the customer’s previous messaging sessions to agents in the Conversation component, check the

 Limit conversation historycheckbox in theEnhanced Conversationcomponent settings panel on the right side of the screen. - Save and Activate the Lightning page